The sleep that doesn't restore

 - Adjustment of the weekly plan to protect deep sleep (light routine, schedules, evening eating).

-Each cycle, sleep is reassessed.
-When something regressed — traveled, changed time zones, returned to evening drinking — the adjustment happens in the visit before becoming cumulative liability.
+At each return visit, I reassess sleep.
+When something regressed — traveled, changed time zones, returned to evening drinking — I adjust in the visit before it becomes cumulative liability.

 The sentence that matters